Billboard: Road safety concerns

-Laws limiting billboards
+Legal restrictions

-Billboards are largely absent in Australia's capital city, Canberra, due to a 1937 ordinance which prohibited unauthorized signs on Commonwealth land.
+Billboards are largely absent in Australia's capital city, Canberra, due to a 1937 ordinance that prohibited unauthorized signs on Commonwealth land.
 In 2017, the Australian Capital Territory considered relaxing this law to allow more outdoor advertising.
 An Inquiry into billboards received a record 166 submissions, with only 6 respondents supporting allowing more advertising in the Territory.
 The other submissions supported the current laws, or pointed to shortcomings and loopholes of the current laws, such as the allowance of mobile billboards, bus wrap advertising and political campaign signs, as well a failure to enforce existing laws.

-In 1964, the negative impact of the over-proliferation of signage was abundantly evident in Houston, Texas, USA, and it motivated Lady Bird Johnson to ask her husband to create a law.
-At the same time the outdoor advertising industry was becoming aware that excessive signs, some literally blocking another, was bad for business.
+In 1964, the negative impact of the over-proliferation of signage was abundantly evident in Houston, Texas, US, and it motivated Lady Bird Johnson to ask her husband to create a law.
+At the same time, the outdoor advertising industry was becoming aware that excessive signs, some literally blocking another, were bad for business.

 In 1965, the Highway Beautification Act was signed into law.
 The act applied only to "Federal Aid Primary" and "Defense" highways and limited billboards to commercial and industrial zones created by states and municipalities.
-It required each state to set standards based on "customary use" for the size, lighting and spacing of billboards, and prohibited city and state governments from removing billboards without paying compensation to the owner.
+It required each state to set standards based on "customary use" for the size, lighting, and spacing of billboards and prohibited city and state governments from removing billboards without paying compensation to the owner.
 The act requires states to maintain "effective control" of billboards or lose 10% of their federal highway dollars.

 The act also required the screening of junk yards adjacent to regulated highways.

 Around major holidays, volunteer groups erected highway signs offering free coffee at rest stops.
 These were specifically exempted in the act.

 Currently, four states—Vermont, Alaska, Hawaii, and Maine—have prohibited billboards.
 Vermont's law went into effect in 1968, Hawaii's law went into effect in 1927, Maine's law went into effect in 1977, and Alaska's law went into effect upon its achievement of statehood in 1959.